Weather and Emergency Closings

 to report for work.

-Any decision for closing or to delay opening will be transmitted
+Any decision to close or to delay opening will be transmitted

 from the Governor's Office to the State Office of Human Resources.